thisisalbertliang/AutoMP/README.md

-# A distributed DL library for automatic tensor slicing style model parallelism
+# A distributed DL library for automatic tensor slicing style model parallelism on single-machine multi-gpu